 Usually when I make brownies, I put the batter straight into a greased baking pan.
 However, when I am going to cut shapes out of them (like for these brownie hearts), I like to line the pan with parchment paper.
 I grease the parchment paper just like I would a pan, but this way I can lift the paper (and cooked brownies) right out of the pan and onto a surface for cutting.
 It’s much easier than trying to cut and pull the shapes out from a high-sided pan.

 Another tip is to let the brownies cool completely (about 30 minutes) after baking and before cutting.
 This helps the brownies set completely, and also makes it easier to cut.

-Using a small heart-shaped cookie cutter (I’m a fan of this nesting heart cookie cutter set from Wilton that has several different sizes – affiliate link), cut hearts into the brownies directly on the parchment paper, then set the hearts onto a large piece of waxed paper.
+To make these brownie hearts: Using a small heart-shaped cookie cutter (I’m a fan of this nesting heart cookie cutter set from Wilton that has several different sizes – affiliate link), cut hearts into the brownies directly on the parchment paper, then set the hearts onto a large piece of waxed paper.
 I find it helpful to measure shapes out first to maximize the brownies (see the picture above for how I lightly pressed the cutter into the brownies first and created a little pattern to get as many hearts as I could before doing all of the cutting).